d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 \vspace{0.5in}

-### Use statistical analysis methods to draw inferences from the data
+### Use statistical analysis methods to draw inferences from the data {-}

 When testing data we must first identify the null hypothesis.
 The null hypothesis is written about the parameter of interest, or the true value of interest.

-9. Write out the parameter of interest for this study.
-(Hint: the true proportion of....)
+9. Write out the parameter of interest for this study. *Hint*: The parameter of interest is the true proportion of....

 \vspace{1in}